shwetankpShukla/Spring-Security-with-Spring-boot3/README.md

 # Spring-Security-using-SpringBoot-3.0
-Microservice Architecture.
-We will be implementing different libraries and techniques to implement a complete architecture.
+JWT Token implementing by using different libraries and techniques to implement a complete architecture.

 Minimal Spring Boot sample app.